FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Reactivate_an_object_CL/_index.md

 Where:

--   <span style="font-family: 'Courier New';">CFTPART\_ID</span> is the identifier for the partner to activate.
+-   is the identifier for the partner to activate.
 To activate several partners with a single command, use wildcard characters or meta characters
--   <span style="font-family: 'Courier New';">Mode</span> is the mode to be activated, with values: "BOTH" , "B", "REQUESTER", "R" , "SERVER", "S"
+-   is the mode to be activated, with values: "BOTH" , "B", "REQUESTER", "R" , "SERVER", "S"

 Example